elisaado/somtoday-api-docs/Authentication.md

 </details>

-## Fetching the access token via SOMtoday login
+## Fetching the access token via SOMtoday login (Possibly deprecated)
 <details><summary>Click to open the guide for fetching the access token via SOMtoday login</summary>

 All routes here are prefixed with the base url: `https://somtoday.nl`